-- a) the density targets identified in Section 2.5 and 2.6; - b) the protection of the Greenway System and the Natural Heritage Network in accordance with Section 3.1; - c) relevant recommendations of comprehensive master environmental servicing plans, as required, in accordance with Sections 3.5, 3.3.3 and 7.2 addressing: - i. applicable watershed and subwatershed studies; - ii. natural heritage and natural hazard requirements; - iii. municipal servicing in the context of urban development; - iv. water systems efficiencies and water conservation; and - v. best practices in stormwater management; - d) provisions for a diversity of housing types, sizes and ranges of affordability in accordance with Section 4.1, where applicable; - e) provisions for community infrastructure and services, including the preparation of a community infrastructure plan, in accordance with Section 4.2, where applicable; - f) the protection of cultural heritage resources in accordance with Section 4.5; - g) provisions for a sufficient and diverse supply of employment lands in accordance with Section 5.1.3, where applicable; - h) provisions for a range and mix of retail and service development to accommodate the needs of residents, employees and businesses in convenient locations in accordance with Section 5.1.7, and an appropriate mix of uses in 'Mixed Use' areas; - the ancillary use provisions identified in Section 4.3 of the Regional Official Plan, through the preparation of secondary plans for the 'Future Employment Area'; - j) area specific urban design and sustainable development practices for community, building and site design that further elaborate the policies of Chapter 6, including the provision of: - a streets and block plan, in accordance with Section 6.1.3.5; - streetscape guidance in accordance with Section 6.1.4.6; - a parks and open space plan in accordance with Section 6.1.6.8; - built form, height and massing guidance in accordance with Sections 6.1.8.9 and 6.1.8.10; - sustainable community design and development practices in accordance with Sections 6.2.2.2 and 6.3.1; and - community energy planning in accordance with Section 6.2.2.3 a), where appropriate; - k) provisions for a sustainable transportation system including a transit and road network, transportation demand management and active transportation, and transit-supportive development in accordance with Section 7.1 including the development of mobility plans as identified in the Regional Official Plan; - I) guidance on the development of precinct and/or comprehensive block plans, as required; and m) phasing of development to address the following, as appropriate:

-- i. population and employment projections linked to each phase; - ii. sequencing of residential development in the 'Future Urban Area' generally based on the completion of 75 percent of the land area in each phase before a subsequent phase is registered; - iii. phasing of development based on the completion of an appropriate hierarchy of interconnected roads, cycling and pedestrian routes, and transit improvements, provision of public school, place of worship and park sites within the phases, and the provision for mixed-use neighbourhood facilities, including any requirements to be addressed through a developers' group agreement; - iv. key benchmarks for progressing to phases within the secondary plan area including but not be limited to, the extension of key roads, rapid transit lines; delivery of public school sites and other community infrastructure; acquisition of parks and other such infrastructure needs as may be identified through the secondary plan process; and - v. coordination with Sections 4.5 and 5.1.6 of the Regional Official Plan and the York Region 10-year capital plan, Water and Wastewater Master Plan and Transportation Master Plan. - 10.1.2.3 To require that an economic/fiscal impact assessment be completed for secondary plans and other significant development proposals as determined by Council or York Region, to be coordinated with the Region, local boards and agencies and include: - a) the costs associated with the provision of services including community services required by the plan; - b) the budgetary impacts on Markham's capital and operating budgets; and - c) projected municipal revenues associated with the development and ability of these funds to cover the infrastructure costs associated with the development so that there is no unacceptable financial burden to Markham. - 10.1.2.4 That where secondary plans are required for the 'Future Neighbourhood Area' and 'Future Employment Area' north of Major Mackenzie Drive, as shown on Map 3 Land Use: - a) a subwatershed plan(s) and Conceptual Master Plan and master environmental servicing plan shall inform the preparation of the secondary plans in accordance with Section 8.12; - b) a master phasing plan shall be prepared as a component of the Conceptual Master Plan; and - c) the submission of secondary plan applications shall follow the completion and submission to Council of a Conceptual Master Plan. - That all secondary plans shall be based on the policy framework outlined in this Plan, as amended. - 10.1.2.6 That provisions relating to the land use categories of this Plan may be further detailed and refined in a secondary plan, including any variation in use, building type, height and density and development criteria and any additional development criteria and land use provisions.
+b) relevant recommendations of comprehensive Master Environmental Servicing Plans, as required, in accordance with Sections 3.5, 3.3.3 and 7.2 addressing:

+- i. applicable watershed and subwatershed studies; - ii. natural heritage and natural hazard requirements; - iii. municipal servicing in the context of urban development; - iv. water systems efficiencies and water conservation; and - v. best practices in stormwater management; - c) provisions for a diversity of housing types, sizes and ranges of affordability in accordance with Section 4.1, where applicable; - d) provisions for community infrastructure and services, including the preparation of a community infrastructure plan, in accordance with Section 4.2, where applicable; - e) the protection of cultural heritage resources in accordance with Section 4.5; - f) provisions for a sufficient and diverse supply of employment lands in accordance with Section 5.1.3, where applicable; - g) provisions for a range and mix of retail and service development to accommodate the needs of residents, employees and businesses in convenient locations in accordance with Section 5.1.7, and an appropriate mix of uses in 'Mixed Use' areas; - h) area specific urban design and sustainable development practices for community, building and site design that further elaborate the policies of Chapter 6; - i) provisions for transit, active transportation and transit-supportive development in accordance with Section 7.1; and - j) phasing of development to address the following, as appropriate: - i. population projections linked to each phase; - ii. sequencing of development based on the completion of 75 percent of the land area in each phase before a subsequent phase is registered; - iii. phasing of development based on the completion of an appropriate hierarchy of interconnected roads and pedestrian routes, provision for schools and parks within the phases, the provision for neighbourhood mixed-use facilities and further refinements as part of a developer group agreement; - iv. key benchmarks for progressing to phases within the secondary plan area including but not be limited to, the extension of key roads, rapid transit lines, completion of public schools and community centres, acquisition of parks and other such infrastructure needs as may be identified through the secondary plan process; and - v. coordination with Sections 4.5 and 5.1.6 of the Regional Official Plan and the York Region 10-year capital plan, Water and Wastewater Master Plan and Transportation Master Plan. - 9.1.1.9 To require that an economic/fiscal impact analysis be completed for secondary plans, and any other significant proposal as determined by Council, to be coordinated with the Region, local boards and agencies and include: - a) the costs associated with the provision of services including community services required by the plan;

+- b) the budgetary impacts on Markham's capital and operating budgets; and - c) projected municipal revenues associated with the development and ability of these funds to cover the infrastructure costs associated with the development so that there is no unacceptable financial burden to Markham.